microprediction/timemachines/CONTRIBUTE_ONLINE_STYLE_MODELS.md

    - Your function must return a list or vector x of length k where x[0] is 1 step ahead, x[1] is 2 steps ahead and so forth.
 Ideally this is done in a fast, incremental manner.
 Every time a number arrives the predictions for the next k are spat out.
 It is okay to create skaters that are slow and use packages that are designed for more one-off tabular use - since it is helpful to be able to benchmark fast skaters against slow ones.
-However I would suggest trying out some of the packages in the "online" section of the package list (see [Popular Python Time-Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages)).
-For instance state space models or online libraries like river seem promising.

    - Your function must also return a second list w that will be interpreted (loosely) as a 1-standard deviation error in the skater's forecast.
 It is not absolutely necessary to fret about this.
 Some skaters just return [1 1 1 ...
 1].
 However, it is just a couple of lines of code to include a skater's own empirical estimate of its own accuracy and this is extremely important to do if you want your skater to be included in